jstarrdewar/jstarrdewar.github.io/_posts/2013-02-28-use-uglify-to-automatically-strip-debug-messages-from-your-javascript.markdown

 That brings us to problem #2.
 There is a performance cost to having the browser catching log events.
 Usually this won't really make any appreciable difference, unless you have a log message in a big loop somewhere, but it's something to be aware of.

-If you have a minification step, UglifyJS will afford you a better solution.<!--more-->  The following technique is now pretty clearly documented in the UglifyJS ReadMe.
+If you have a minification step, UglifyJS will afford you a better solution.
+The following technique is now pretty clearly documented in the UglifyJS ReadMe.
 Yet perhaps because it was a bit confusing before, most people that I know weren't aware that you could do this.

 The trick is that you can define constants while minifying.
 For example, this command...